Thousand Foot Krutch: Tooth & Nail years (2003–2012)

-Post-label and hiatus
+Post-label and first hiatus (2012–2017, 2023–2024)

 The End Is Where We Begin was released on April 17, 2012.

 On November 29, 2011, they announced that they would be leaving Tooth & Nail Records to release The End Is Where We Begin independently and turned to crowdfunding to release the album.
 The song "War of Change" was made available for free download in early December.

 "War of Change" was the theme song for the 2012 edition of WWE Over the Limit.

 On October 15, 2013, the band released Made in Canada: The 1998-2010 Collection, a fourteen-track collection featuring two new songs, "Searchlight" and "Complicate You".

 The band launched another crowdfunding campaign to raise funds for OXYGEN:INHALE in May 2014.
 The first single from the album, "Born This Way", was released on July 22.
 The second single, "Untraveled Road", was released on August 6 on YouTube.

 For live performances in September and October 2015, Joshua Sturm, husband of former Flyleaf vocalist Lacey Sturm, filled-in for Joel Bruyere who had been hospitalized due to a collapsed lung.

 Three singles were released in advance of the release of their follow-up, Exhale: "Born Again" on December 11, 2015, "Incomplete" on February 1, 2016, and "Running with Giants" on February 25, 2016.
 The album itself was released on June 17, 2016 and debuted at No. 34 on the US Billboard 200, selling 14,000 copies.
 On September 15, 2017, The band released a second live album, Untraveled Roads, as a CD and DVD combo pack.
 After releasing the live album in 2017, TFK entered an indefinite hiatus to focus more on their families, with Trevor McNevan working on a hip-hop project in the meantime.

+In 2023, Thousand Foot Krutch announced a new remix version of 2012 studio album The End Is Where We Begin, having been given the name "Reignited" for the new version.
+Collaborating with several of their musical peers, TFK released the single "War Of Change" with Adelitas Way in July 2023, "Down" with New Medicine in August 2023, "So Far Gone" with Art of Dying in October 2023, "I Get Wicked" with Red in March 2024, and "Be Somebody" with Citizen Soldier in April 2024.
+The Reignited album was released on July 26, 2024.

+Transition to Teerawk and second indefinite hiatus

+In August 2025, band frontman Trevor McNevan shared on the Joel Martin Mastery Podcast that under his stage name Teerawk, he is working on a new album called The Sound of Awakening.
+The album will feature McNevan singing about various situations in his personal life, with vocals having been recorded during those moments.
+Originally developed as a personal project, McNevan decided to transform it into a public solo project:

+On September 9, 2025, Thousand Foot Krutch posted to their Facebook page official confirmation regarding indefinite hiatus, clarifying that "right now, as Thousand Foot Krutch, we don’t have any plans for new TFK music."